-When someone visits a URL that the server is unable to locate, they will now be redirected to this page.
+When someone visits a URL that the server can’t locate, they’ll now be redirected to the custom page.

-What information should I have on my 404 page?
+What information should I have on my 404 error page?

-You may want to provide visitors with a message letting them know that the page they're looking for can't be found, so they're not confused by the error they see.
-You may also want to give them a link to the homepage or the option to search for what they're looking for, like on the default 404 page.
+You may want to let visitors know that the page they're looking for can't be found, so they're not confused by the error they see.
+You may also want to give them a link to the homepage, or the option to search for what they're looking for, like on the default 404 page.

-What pages can I use for a 404 page?
+What pages can I use for a 404 error page?

-Folders and Index Pages can't be used as a 404 page.
+Folders and Index Pages can't be used as a 404 error page.

 The sky's the limit.
 Just like any page of your website, feel free to customize it to reflect the style and personality of your site as a whole.
 Get creative and have fun!